pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 ```

 Compare the synced version returned by this command (e.g., `71000`) with the `Current Version` (latest) shown on the
-[Aptos status page](https://status.devnet.aptos.dev/).
+[Pont status page](https://status.devnet.pont.dev/).
 If your node is catching up to the current version, it is synchronizing correctly.

 :::tip
 It is fine if the status page differs by a few versions, as the status